 Unfortunately, exchange programs are limited to students from universities that have signed agreements with the UCV.
 If you are interested in your university signing an agreement with us, you should ask a member of staff of your university to start the necessary proceedings by writing to email@example.com.

-Once you have been nominated, our incoming department contacts you directly.
+Once you have been nominated, our incoming department contacts directly with you.
 We will send you both the on-line application procedure and the deadlines to do it.

 Which documents should I bring with me to Valencia, before arriving?